facuparedes/woof/README.md

 ### Building and deploying in production

-If you wanted to run this site in production, you should install modules then build the site with npm run build and run it with npm start:
+If you wanted to run this site in production, you should install modules then build the site with npm run build and run it with `serve`:

 #### Linux & MacOS